juanluispaz/uaithne-java/README.md

 # Uaithne Java
-Backend architecture oriented to improve the productivity of the development team using Java.
+Agile backend architecture oriented to improve the productivity of the development team using Java.

 ## Goals
 -   Easy application for backend development